united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/connecting-machines-creating-dashboards/index.md

   This section explains how the United Manufacturing Hub is used practically
 ---

+## Video: From sensor to dashboard

+TODO
+#455

 ## 1. Extract data using factorycube-edge

 The basic approach for data processing on the local hardware is to extract data from various data sources (OPC/UA, MQTT, Rest), extract the important information, and then make it available to the United Manufacturing Hub via a predefined interface (MQTT).

 **To extract and pre-process the data from different data sources we use the open source software Node-RED.
 Node-RED is a low-code programming for event-driven applications.**

-If you haven't worked with Node-RED yet, [here](https://nodered.org/docs/user-guide/) is a good documentation.
+If you haven't worked with Node-RED yet, [here](https://nodered.org/docs/user-guide/) is a detailed documentation.

 {{< imgproc nodered Fit "800x800" >}}{{< /imgproc >}}